hugodiasg/tt09-temp-sensor-clock_divider/docs/info.md

 ### Temperature Sensor

-- PTAT: Measure the temperature of the environment and measure the voltage coming out of vts.
-- Buffer: apply `in_buff` voltage to see its copy on `out_buff` (`ib ≈ 20 uA`).
+- PTAT + Buffer: Measure the temperature of the environment and measure the voltage coming out of vts and its copy `out_buff` (`ib ≈ 20 uA`).
 - Σ∆: change the `in_sigma` voltage and see the changing in the patterns of the pulses in `out_sigma`.

 ### Clock Divider